-Session overview: In this high-level policy dialogue, participants will look back at the first edition of Target Gender Equality in the UK, discuss forward-looking steps and ambitious corporate targets that companies are setting to advance women’s representation and leadership in business, and foster discussions and partnerships on gender equality between relevant stakeholders.
+Session overview: In this high-level policy dialogue, participants looked back at the first edition of Target Gender Equality in the UK, discussed forward-looking steps and ambitious corporate targets that companies are setting to advance women’s representation and leadership in business, and foster discussions and partnerships on gender equality between relevant stakeholders.

 Dr Elisabeth Kelan, Professor of Leadership & Organisation, University of Essex